U.S. productivity rises in second quarter, but trend still soft

 Productivity is one of the metrics the Federal Reserve is watching as it contemplates raising interest rates for the first time in nearly a decade.
 Economists had forecast productivity rising at a 1.6 percent rate in the second quarter.
 The economy grew at a 2.3 percent annual pace in the period.

-U.S. financial markets were little moved by the data, with investors focused on China's devaluation of its currency.
+U.S. financial markets were little moved by the data, with investors focussed on China's devaluation of its currency.
 U.S. Treasuries prices were trading higher, while U.S. stocks and the dollar fell.

 Annual revisions showed productivity was unchanged in 2013, the weakest annual reading since 1982.
 Productivity in 2013 was previously reported to have increased at a 1.2 percent rate.